📖 The Recipes Visit our Contact Page to find out how you can contribute your favorite recipes.

 Nutrition Per Serving (based on 6 servings) - Calories: 370; Total Fat: 25g (Saturated Fat: 15g); Cholesterol: 135mg; Sodium: 210mg; Total Carbohydrates: 28g (Dietary Fiber: 1g, Sugars: 14g); Protein: 5g

-*Nutrition information is provided as a general estimate only and may not be accurate.
+*Nutrition information is provided as a general estimate only.
+Nutrient information is not available for all ingredients, and is based on available nutrient data.
 Variations may occur based on ingredient brands and preparation methods.
-Nutrient information is not available for all ingredients.
-Nutrition information is based on available nutrient data.

 🧑🍳 The Cook: Jacques Pépin 🔑 Keywords: crepes, french, orange, liqueur, dessert, flambe

-🗂️ Categories: 🥞 Breakfast & Brunch, 🍨 Desserts, 🆕 What's New, 🍭 Sweet Stuff, 🌎 World Foods
+🗂️ Categories: 🥞 Breakfast & Brunch, 🍨 Desserts, 🍭 Sweet Stuff, 🌎 World Food

-Recipe #1512 was added on April 18, 2025 and last updated on April 18, 2025.
+Jacques Pépin's Crêpes Suzette was added on April 18, 2025 and last updated on May 10, 2025.

 🔎️ About Searches